MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 This article presents various recommendations for each of the above subjects that you can implement to achieve high concurrency in an optimal, cost-effective way.
 These features can be used alone, or in combination.

-> [!NOTE]
-> The actual number of queries that can run concurrently on a cluster depends on various factors such as cluster resources, data volumes, query complexity, and usage patterns.

 ## Optimize data

 For high concurrency, queries should consume the least possible amount of CPU resources.
-Use optimized table schema design, data partitioning, pre-aggregation, and or caching to achieve high concurrency.
+You can use any or all of the following methods: [optimized table schema design](#use-table-schema-design-best-practices), [data partitioning](#partition-data), [pre-aggregation](#pre-aggregate-your-data-with-materialized-views), and [caching](#configure-caching-policy).

 ### Use table schema design best practices

-Use the following table schema design best practices to minimize the CPU resources used:
+Use the following table schema design suggestions to minimize the CPU resources used:

 * Match the column data type optimally to the actual data stored in these columns.
 For example, don't store datetime values in a string column.
 * Avoid large sparse table with many columns and use of dynamic columns to store sparse properties.